 You may be familiar with the motivational quote “Believe in yourself a little more.”
-But its easier said than done, right?
+But it’s easier said than done, right?
 I shared this ‘feel good’ quote on my Instagram account followed by my thoughts and my own experience with a lack of self-belief and low confidence.
-So in this post, I want to share my experience as well as some tips on how to feel confident in a wheelchair.
+So in this post, I want to share my experience as well as some tips on how to feel confident as a wheelchair user.

 Disability and Self-confidence

 Thinking back to my school days, I always lacked self-confidence.
 I first noticed I had low confidence when starting high school.
 That’s when I had to use my manual wheelchair full-time because I was falling more and struggling to walk unaided.